The-Young-Programer/C-CPP-Programming/Tutorials/C++ Basic Tutorials/Question & Answer/C++ Question & Answer.md

 <details><summary> What is Polymorphism?</summary>

-- It means one name many forms so we can say that in tis type of programming some function is used to perform different kind of operation.
+- It means one name many forms so we can say that in this type of programming some function is used to perform different kind of operation.
 - It is an important part of object oriented programming language.

 </details>